Author: Lisa McGrimmon | Published: October 20, 2007 | Modified: August 1, 2019

-Getting traffic from all of those sources does take effort, and not all of them will be worth your time.
-Take some time to explore and see what works for your business, but don't feel compelled to be chasing customers on every social site or every marketplace.
+Getting traffic from all of those sources does take effort, and they won't all be worth your time.
+Take some time to explore and see what works for your business.
+Diversify, yes, but don't feel like you have to chase customers on every social site or every marketplace.

 Look at the return on investment to determine whether something is right for your business and worth your time.
-Personally, I get a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because the need to be constantly tweeting several times per day doesn't work for my business.
+Personally, my site gets a lot of traffic from Google and Pinterest and, for the time being, I've decided to stay away from Twitter because I just can't do everything.
 It might work beautifully for you, but it's just not right for me at this time.

 Build a Newsletter

-Collecting email addresses from customers or potential customers and keeping in regular contact with them is probably the best way to build equity in your online craft business.
+Collecting email addresses from customers or potential customers and keeping in regular contact with them is probably the best way to build equity as you build craft business online.
 You control your own newsletter in a way that you can't possibly control any other source of traffic to your site.

-Of course, when people visit your craft business online, your most wanted response (what you most want them to do) is for them to purchase something, but getting them to sign up for your newsletter is a good secondary response.
+Of course, when people visit your online shop, your most wanted response (what you most want them to do) is for them to purchase something, but getting visitors to sign up for your newsletter is a good secondary response.

 It's also wise to encourage your followers on your social sites to sign up for your newsletter.
 Tweet or make a Facebook post whenever a newsletter is going out and send a link to the signup page, or, create a series of enticing images to promote your newsletter on Pinterest.
 That way, you move people who have expressed an interest in your business from a venue you don't control (a third party site) to a venue you have a lot more control over (your own email list).

-As I'm writing this, I realize some of these recommendations are easier said than done, and explaining the details is beyond the scope of a single article.
-If it was simple to get customers to your site from a variety of sources and build up an impressive email list, everyone would be running successful online businesses.
+I realize the idea of implementing some of these recommendations may feel daunting.
+If it was simple to build your own website instead of selling on a marketplace, or get customers to your site from a variety of sources, or build up an impressive email list, everyone would be running successful online businesses.